Teapot-418/Teapot-418.github.io/_posts/2018-09-17-Hadoop-Part-1.md

 ## What can you expect from this tutorial-series?

-A _quick and dirty_ introduction to Hadoop, with a lot of hands-on, and the need for a complete Hadoop-cluster setup.
+A _quick and dirty_ introduction to Hadoop, with a lot of hands-on, and without the need for a complete Hadoop-cluster setup.

 ## What can you expect from this part of the tutorial?